NuRelic/TheBindingOfIsaac-Afterbirth-SluttyButts/README.md

 # TheBindingOfIsaac-Afterbirth-SluttyButts
 This is a Slutty Butts Mod

+This mod is designed to allow Binding of Isaac: Afterbirth Racers to play the game in a more competive/consistent fashion.

+To install the mod copy the itempool.xml, players.xml, and pocketitems.xml from the download into the resources folder of your Binding of Isaac:Afterbirth folder (Ex.
+C:\Steam\steamapps\common\The Binding of Isaac Rebirth\resources)

+Below are the changes made in the mod.
+It is intended that you play this mod on Lazarus.

 Item Pool Changes:
 	Boss -
 		Removed: Little Steven, Experimental Treatment, and Coin Purse